y4250/coding-sample/README.md

 ## File Descriptions

 ### `code_of_thesis`
-- **Purpose**: This file contains the code used for data cleaning, statistical regressions, and hypothesis testing for my thesis.
+- **Purpose**: This file contains the code used for data cleaning, statistical regressions, and robust test for my thesis.
 - **Tools Used**:
   - **Stata**: For data preparation, regression analysis, and hypothesis testing.
   - **R**: For generating visualizations and graphs.